An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Numerical experiments

-In Figure \ref{fig:ring} we choose as a monitor function a ring of increasing diameter $M_4$ given in \eqref{eq:M4} and $\theta_\text{ref}=\theta_\text{coars}= 0.5$.
-Such refinement patterns are common in explosions, and in the invasion of living organisms on the surrounding environment.
+In Figure~\ref{fig:ring} we chose as monitor function a ring of increasing diameter intersected by a plane wave given in \eqref{eq:M4} and $\theta_\text{ref}=\theta_\text{coars}= 0.5$.
+As the horizontally moving wave intersects the ring, cells in the tail are marked for coarsening but due to the strategy we employ and the presence of the ring some of these cells are not coarsened.